NicoHood/GPGit/Readme.md

 ## Contact
 You can get securely in touch with me [here](http://contact.nicohood.de).
 Don't hesitate to [file a bug at Github](https://github.com/NicoHood/gpgit/issues).
+More cool projects from me can be found [here](http://www.nicohood.de).

 ## Version History
 ```